 Free Physicals Offered for Rochester Area Students

-University of Rochester School of Medicine and Dentistry students, faculty and residents will conduct physicals for Rochester area students on four evenings in August and September.
+University of Rochester School of Medicine and Dentistry students, faculty and residents again will conduct free physicals for Rochester area students on four evenings in August and September.

 Parking at the School of Medicine and Dentistry lot also is free.

 No appointments are necessary, but physicals will be given only to the first 125 students at each session.

 Students must be accompanied by a parent or guardian or have a signed parental consent form.
 Schools can provide consent forms.